yext/answers-search-ui-sdk-docs/components/search-bar.md

 It provides the input box where the user types their query, as well as the autocomplete behavior.
 Search Bars can be used in both Vertical and Universal Search.

+{{< protip-large color="#E6EDDD" icon="megaphone" >}}
+  If you're **only adding a searchbar to the page** (instead of the full experience), we recommend using our **searchbar-only** assets.
+They contain only the necessary JS/CSS/hbs for the searchbar component, and are therefore optimized for page speed.
+The JS component has the exact same API properties as the `SearchBar` described here, with one exception: it requires a `redirectUrl`.

+  Read more about this bundle [here](../../more/bundles), and see our [Hitchhiker guide](https://hitchhikers.yext.com/guides/answers-add-searchbar-guide/01-intializethelibrary/) for further integration instructions.
+{{< /protip-large >}}

 ## Default Styling

 Here is the default styling for a search bar: